oahhariri/SwiftyTooltip/README.md

 }
 ```

-And use it like this:
+And then use it like this:

 ```swift
 .tooltipTarget(context: .homeView, .firstLabel)
 ```

+This improves code readability and makes your view code more elegant.

 ---

-### 💡 Step 3: Show the Tooltip
+### ✨ Step 3: Show the Tooltip

-Now you're ready to show the tooltip.
+Now you're ready to show a tooltip!
-You just need to call `.tooltip` on the container where you want the tooltip to appear.
+Just call `.tooltip()` and pass in the `context`, a `@State` binding to the item you want to show, and the tooltip content.

 ```swift
 @State var tooltipItem: HomeToolTips? = .firstLabel